 Here’s what you need to know about this emerging legislation and how it strives to eliminate the damaging effects of natural hair bias and restrictions.

 In early July 2019, California became the first state to ban discrimination against natural hair.
-Referred to as the CROWN Act — Creating a Respectful and Open World for Natural Hair — the California measure was passed unanimously and becomes effective January 1, 2020.
-The law recognizes that workplace policies prohibiting natural hair, including afros, braids, twists and locks, have a disparate impact on black individuals.
+Referred to as the CROWN — Creating a Respectful and Open World for Natural Hair — Act, the California measure was passed unanimously.
+The law recognizes that workplace policies prohibiting natural hair, including locs, cornrows, twists, braids and Bantu knots, have a disparate impact on black individuals.
 Particularly, they’re more likely to deter or burden black applicants than any other group.

-Soon after, New York joined California with legislation prohibiting hair discrimination in the workplace.
-Based on guidance from New York City’s Commission on Human Rights, the state law recognizes that black hairstyles are protected racial characteristics because they are an inherent part of black identity.
-When signing off on the legislation, New York Governor Andrew Cuomo shared, “For much of our nation’s history, people of color — particularly women — have been marginalized and discriminated against simply because of their hairstyle or texture.”
-The law is a vital step toward correcting that history and ensuring greater protections in this area.
+Soon after, New York joined California in passing legislation prohibiting hair discrimination in the workplace.
+Based on guidance from New York City’s Commission on Human Rights, the state law recognized that black hairstyles are protected racial characteristics because they are an inherent part of black identity.

-What about other appearance-related matters?
+What about other appearance-related matters beyond natural hairstyles?
 What are the legal boundaries with grooming, dress codes or even religious attire?

 Basically, you should steer clear of any grooming or clothing policy that could discriminate against a protected class of employees, whether explicitly or through disparate impact.
-For example, New York recently amended its Human Rights Law (NYSHRL) to include anti-discrimination protections for an employee’s religious clothing, facial hair or attire.
-Effective October 2019, the new protections extend to turbans, headscarves, hijabs, burqas, yarmulkes and beards worn for religious purposes.
-Religious discrimination is already forbidden under state and federal law, but this amendment clarifies the definition of religion under New York’s anti-discrimination statute.
+In New York, for example, the Human Rights Law includes anti-discrimination protections for an employee’s religious clothing, facial hair or attire.
+These protections extend to turbans, headscarves, hijabs, burqas, yarmulkes and beards worn for religious purposes.

 In your own workplace, take note of any policies regarding:

-- Shaving — Requiring employees to be clean-shaven could be problematic, especially with regard to providing reasonable accommodations for religious purposes.
+- Shaving — Requiring employees to be clean-shaven could be problematic, especially as it relates to providing reasonable accommodations for religious purposes.
 If an individual were to challenge your no-beard policy, you’d have to prove the policy is job-related and a business necessity.